EvaMart/bh24-project5-report/paper/paper.md

 The work was initiated at BioHackathon 2025 (Project 5) and refined through a collaborative review process:

+The work was initiated at BioHackathon Europe 2025 (Project 5) and refined through a collaborative review process:

-1. **Collection**: Over 300 indicators were collected from selected sources.
+1. **Collection**: Over 300 indicators were gathered from selected sources.

-2. **Grouping**: Indicators were assigned to thematic "supergroups" (e.g., Documentation, Security, Sustainability).
+2. **Grouping**: Indicators were assigned to thematic “supergroups” based on their primary focus (e.g., Documentation, Security, Sustainability).

-3. **Assessment**:
+3. **Parallel Evaluation of Each Indicator**:
+   For each indicator, three types of review were carried out in parallel:

-   - **Target**: Classified as relevant to software, services, governance, or architecture/design.
+   - **Target**: We classified whether the indicator applied to software, services, governance, or architecture/design.
-   - **Implementation Feasibility**: Rated based on whether a person (not a machine) could feasibly assess the indicator.
-This did not judge how well the indicator was being met, only whether it could be reasonably evaluated.
+   - **Implementation Feasibility**: We assessed how easily a person (rather than a machine) could evaluate whether the indicator was being met.
+This was not a measure of compliance quality, but of assessability.
-4. **Action Decisions**:
+   - **Action Decision**: We assigned an action:
-   - **Keep**: Retain as relevant and feasible.
+     - **Keep**: The indicator was considered relevant and feasible.
-   - **Maybe**: Ambiguous or dependent on context.
+     - **Maybe**: The indicator’s value was uncertain or context-dependent.
-   - **Discard**: Redundant, vague, or philosophical (e.g., "immutable infrastructure").
+     - **Discard**: The indicator was redundant, too vague, or philosophical (e.g., "immutable infrastructure").

-5. **Tagging**: Supplementary tags were added to support cross-cutting searches (e.g., testing, findability).
-6. **Redundancy Checks**: Indicators that duplicated concepts — even across supergroups — were identified and removed or merged.
+   - **Tagging**: We also added supplementary tags to help identify indicators relevant to cross-cutting themes such as testing, findability, or community practices.
+   - **Redundancy Checks**: We identified indicators that duplicated the intent or content of others — whether within the same supergroup or across different ones — and marked them as redundant.
+These were either discarded or annotated in the comments for transparency, especially when an alternative indicator was preferred.

+4. **Definition Verification**: During the BioHackathon, some indicator descriptions were manually shortened in the spreadsheet to facilitate the review process.
+As a final step, these descriptions were cross-checked against their original sources.
+If a shortened version had been used, it was replaced with the literal wording from the source whenever available, to ensure fidelity to the original intent in the final output.

 ## 3. Challenges